MaheshKakarla2003/html5/README.md

 # html5-Forms

-the file contains html and css code : this is a fantatic tool to learn >>>>
+this is a html and css code for creating forms attractively...